DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Background and Related Works

-In the original FL algorithm FedAvg~\cite{mcmahan2017communication}, clients independently train local models on their private data and transmit model parameters to the server.
+\paragraph{Federated Learning.}~\citet{mcmahan2017communication} introduced the first FL algorithm, FedAvg, where clients independently train local models on their private data and transmit model parameters to the server.
 The server aggregates these parameters and returns the updated global model back to the clients for further local training.
-More recent works study the impact of data-heterogeneity where client datasets follow different distributions, and propose various methods to mitigate the resulting performance drop ~\cite{karimireddy2020scaffold, kim2022multi, zhang2022federated, wang2024dfrd}.
-Energy efficiency has also emerged as a significant area of interest in FL research.
-For instance, ~\cite{khowaja2021toward} and ~\cite{kim2021autofl} explore energy-efficient solutions, while ~\cite{yang2020energy} presents an algorithm designed to minimize energy consumption in FL systems under latency constraints.
-However, none of these works address the problem of training robust models. \textbf{Our work is the first to train common corruption robust FL models under time and energy constraints}.
+The area quickly grew to include more recent works that study the impact of data heterogeneity, where client datasets follow different distributions, and propose methods to mitigate the resulting performance drop~\cite{li2020federated, karimireddy2020scaffold, kim2022multi, zhang2022federated, wang2024dfrd}.
+Another area of research is model-heterogeneous federated learning, where clients possess different model architectures while the server still performs aggregation~\cite{li2019fedmd, diao2020heterofl, yi2023fedgh, yao2025fedhm}.
+Energy efficiency has also emerged as a significant area of interest in FL research~\cite{khowaja2021toward, kim2021autofl, yang2020energy}.